DaveCrown/install-k3s/README.md

 ## Description

-This play installs and configures a Kubernetes  cluster using k3's on one master node and how ever many workers you define.
-I developed this for my home environment and making it easier to redeploy a k3s cluster on raspbery pi's.
-The play is fairly idempotent, as it uses the presence of the node-token file and agent uninstall script to detect if you have k3's installed.
-The play will also configure the cluster's initial plugins for your cluster, provding consistent and *as code* setup.
+This project proves a few plays for installing and managing a k3s cluster.
+I wrote this make redeploying and managing my home lab easier.
+To make this reusable modular, and extensible, the project uses an external config that can be brought in via directory or git repo.
+The project is comprised of a few plays.
+To keep the install and uninstall plays idempotent, they validate the the installation via a token file and uninstall binary to determine if K3's is installed.

+### Plays in this project

+- `install-k3s.yml`:  The install play will install any pre-req packages and install the control and worker nodes.
+- `configure-k3s.yaml`: This play will manage boot strapping of the cluster and install and configure things like loadbalencers and CNI's/CSI's/Etc and matching manifests.
+- `uninstall.yml`: This play removes K3s and any on node artifcats
+- `node-maintenance`: This play will ensure the pre-reqs are installed and then patch the nodes.
+If it detects a reboot is required, it will drain and reboot nodes one at a time.

 ## Requirements

 Right now I'm only targeting ubuntu.
 There are no guard rails to stop this from running on other distributions.
 I make the assumption of a single master and multiple workers.
+To ensure you have all the proper collections installed, please run `ansible-galaxy install -r requirements.yml`

 ## Usage